-- Check doctor's availability; if doctor is available ask patient to wait and initiate encounter process in RAWA. - Collect consultation fee. - Pull the member's medical record and pass file to the triage nurse. - Send patient to triage nurse and waiting room
+- Check doctor's availability; if doctor is available ask patient to wait and initiate encounter process in RAWA. - Collect consultation fee and issue receipt. - Pull the member's medical record and pass file to the triage nurse. - Send patient to waiting room to await triage.